Council Minutes — May 2022

-The interim pay lines presented during the previous NACA meeting in January remain unchanged.
-For general applications reviewed by the Center for Scientific Review (CSR) and requesting less than $500,000 (direct costs) in any one year, pay lines are 8% for most applications, 11% for new investigator regular research (R01) applications, and 13% for early-stage investigator R01 applications.
-For CSR-reviewed applications seeking $500,000 or more, pay lines are 5% for most, 8% for new investigator, and 10% for early-stage investigator applications.
-Pay lines are higher for applications focused on AD and AD-related dementias (AD/ADRD): 28% for most, 31% for new investigator, and 33% for early-stage investigator applications.
-Dr. Hodes noted that interim pay lines for NIA-reviewed applications (e.g., program project, career development, and fellowship awards) were 15% to 21% for general applications and 35% to 40% for AD/ADRD-targeted applications.
-The pay line for general parent career development awards increased to 21% from the 20% reported during the previous meeting.
+For general applications reviewed by the Center for Scientific Review (CSR) and requesting less than $500,000 (direct costs) in any one year, pay lines are 10% for most regular research (R01) applications, 13% for new investigator applications, and 15% for early-stage investigator applications.
+For CSR-reviewed applications seeking $500,000 or more, pay lines are 7% for most, 10% for new investigator, and 12% for early investigator applications.
+Pay lines are higher for applications focused on AD/ADRD: 28% for most, 31% for new investigator, and 33% for early-stage investigator applications.

 Future Meeting Dates

 - Sept.
 7-8, 2022 (Wednesday and Thursday), Building 45

 - Jan.
 18-19, 2023 (Wednesday and Thursday), Building 45

 - May 16-17, 2023 (Tuesday and Wednesday), Building 45